MStaehling/michaelstaehling.github.io/about/apis-etsy.md

   200:ok      JSON

 How does the API handle authentication?
- With an application key that you get during app registration

  * Do I need to authenticate?
  yes

- * What can I do with an unauthenticated request?---------------------
+ * What can I do with an unauthenticated request?

+retrieve guest_id info

- * How can I authenticate my request?-----------------------
+ * How can I authenticate my request?

+With an application key that you get during app registration..Some will require OAuth

 How do I ask the API for...